 Projects on health and wellbeing

 Health is a topic of great importance to Swiss society.
-The SNSF is funding research on this topic at universities of applied sciences (UAS) and universities of teacher education (UTE) for a limited period.
-This will provide additional funding opportunities for promising projects on health and wellbeing.
-Our general aim is to strengthen use-inspired research at the universities of applied sciences and universities of teacher education.
+The SNSF implemented this time-limited funding scheme to promote research on this subject at universities of applied sciences (UAS) and universities of teacher education (UTE).
+This provided an additional funding opportunity for promising projects on health and wellbeing.
+More broadly, we aim to strengthen use-inspired research at universities of applied sciences and universities of teacher education.

-• Participation requirements
+Participation requirements

 Researchers at universities of applied sciences and universities of teacher education whose research is directly related to health and wellbeing are eligible to apply.